Thinkmill/code-challenge/201810-maze/README.md

 ```

 Once the game runs you can use the key `q` to quit the game any time.
-You can also use the arrow functions `←` and `→` to step through each set your bot has taken.
+You can also use the arrow functions `←` and `→` to step through each step your bot has taken.
 Go back in history and analyses where your bot went wrong etc.

 ## How do I build a bot?